Biswajit-97/Airbnb-clone/README.md

-This is a React Project Where we tried to build the Frontend Clone of Airbnb <br?>
+This is a React Project Where we tried to build the Frontend Clone of Airbnb <br/>
 using React, React-router-dom, metarial-ui, React-date-picker<br/><br/>

 For the Live View of the App go through the link below:<br/>